mkimuram/k8sviz/README.md

 $ make build
 ```

-`icons` directory needs to be in the same directory to the k8sviz binary.
+By default, the `icons` directory is expected to be in the same directory as the `k8sviz` binary.
 So, move them to the proper directory (Replace `PATH_TO_INSTALL` as you like).
 ```shell
 $ PATH_TO_INSTALL=$HOME/bin